How To Successfully Switch Banks

 Customer service

-Take the measure of customer service first by calling and asking some questions about the account.
-This will give you some first-hand experience, plus you can learn all the details of the account.
+Assess their customer service by calling and asking some questions about the account.
+This will give you first-hand experience, plus you can learn all the details before committing.

-Next, read some online reviews to get a feel for the customer service that people have received at the institution in the past.
-Keep in mind that people tend to review banks only when they've had a bad experience.
-So, look for patterns instead of focusing on the individual reviews.
+It's also a good idea to read online reviews to get a feel for the service that people have received in the past.
+Just keep in mind that people tend to review banks only when they've had a bad experience, so look for patterns instead of focusing on individual reviews.

 Then, compare the overall reviews with competing banks.
-If the bank you are considering just has 2 stars but so do all the others, then it's likely to have average service rather than an actual 2-star experience!
+If the bank you are considering has 2 stars, but so do all the others, then it's likely to have average service rather than an actual 2-star experience!

 Welcome offers

 Sometimes banks have special welcome offers for new customers.
-This could potentially mean a few hundred dollars just for going through the effort of switching to a new bank.
+This could equal a few hundred dollars just for going through the effort of switching to a new bank.

 Opening Your New Account

-Opening a new account is fairly straightforward and you can probably even do this online at the bank's website.
+Opening a new account is fairly straightforward, and you can probably even do it online.

-• Basic information: They'll need your social security number and address, plus you may have to upload a picture of your government-issued ID.
+1. Give your basic information.
+They'll need your Social Security number and address, plus you may have to upload a picture of your government-issued ID.

-• New routing number: Once you have the new account open, make a note of the routing number and account number as well as when your debit cards will be arriving.
+3. Get your new routing number.
+Once you have the new account open, make a note of the routing number and account number, as well as when your debit cards will be arriving.

-• Get the app: You'll probably also want to download the bank's mobile app and get signed in.
+4. Get the app.
+You'll probably also want to download the bank's mobile app and sign in.

 Redirecting Your Automatic Transactions